 “And too damn hot to stay on location.
-What say we drive to Ponca City?
+Let's drive to Ponca City.
 We could go to the sports car races.
-Surely there is an RV park around someplace.”
+Surely there's an RV park around someplace.”

 Anne agreed and it felt good to drive in a direction away from the drilling rig and know that we didn’t have to get back in ninety minutes or so.
 Ponca City isn’t far from Pond Creek and we made the drive in about an hour.
-I was still worn out from lack of sleep so I took a nap in the passenger seat while Anne drove.
-We were just pulling into town when I awoke, feeling rested and still full from breakfast.
+Still worn out from lack of sleep I took a nap in the passenger seat while Anne drove.
+We were pulling into town when I awoke, feeling rested and still full from breakfast.

 Sports car racing had concluded for the day and it seemed like most of the spectators and racers alike had descended on downtown Ponca City.
 A rock band was playing on a raised stage, electrifying the summer night with drum rolls and guitar riffs.
 Street vendors lined both sides of the street selling everything from hot dogs to Indian tacos.
-Anne and I each got a Budweiser in a plastic cup and a hot dog.
+Anne and I got Budweiser in plastic cups and hot dogs.
 Finding a vacant spot on a park bench, we ate, drank and watched the passing crowd.
 We soon had a pleasant surprise, seeing a couple that we knew from Oklahoma City.

 It was Andy and Cathy.
 Yes, I know, but we knew lots of Cathy’s at the time.
 This Cathy was Anne’s ex-roommate, the person that had introduced us.
-Andy was a friend that we had introduced to Cathy.
-Well, you get the drill.
-Anyway, Andy raced motorcycles and sports cars but this weekend they were in town only as spectators.
-The crowd was now shoulder-to-shoulder and we decided to find a pub, drink a few more beers and catch up on what we had done since last seeing each other.
+Andy was a friend that we'd introduced to Cathy.
+Well, you get the picture.
+Andy raced motorcycles and sports cars but this weekend they were in town only as spectators.
+The crowd was shoulder-to-shoulder and we decided to find a pub, drink a few more beers and catch up on what we'd done since last seeing each other.